Skip to Content

 The patio, with its lake views and evening fires was the sort of place where you instantly feel relaxed.
 Despite the wine-country vibe no one looked askance at us for having a young child there with us.

-the harbor hotel in watkins glen has the ideal location on seneca lake
+The harbor hotel in watkins glen has the ideal location on seneca lake

 Watkins Glen is a good base for the hiking, lake activities and for the winery and farm visits you can do nearby.
 But steer clear of it when auto racing is happening at the Watkins Glen track.
 This tiny town packs out.